Aszeal/Election_Analysis-/README.md

     print(Smallest_county_summary)

     ```
   - Another part of the script we can change, would be if we wanted to have the script say something else.
-Maybe we want the script to show "County with greatest           amount of votes".
+Maybe we want the script to show "County With Greatest           Amount of Votes".
        ```
     greatest_amount_county = empty string
     greatest_amount_county_count = 0